DevMorph77/Hubtel-Blog-Testing-Suite/README.md

 ## Overview

 The Hubtel Blog Testing Suite is a collection of automated tests designed to validate key functionalities of the Hubtel blog.
 Utilizing the Playwright framework, this suite ensures that critical components of the blog, including navigation links, articles, and app download links, are working as intended.
+This project is also integrated with GitHub Actions for continuous testing and reporting.

 ## Features